How to Get Your DUI Charge in California Dismissed

 A breath test taken at the crime scene may be inaccurate, providing an additional defense opportunity.
 Although stationhouse devices are known for their precision, the portable equipment used in the PAS can be inaccurate, resulting in false positives.
 Consumption of certain meals, drinks, drugs, and other goods might result in a false reading while using the portable machine.
 These factors can skew the results of a breathalyzer test.
 It is crucial that the test be precise since a concentration of 0.01% can determine whether a person is within or over the legal limit.

 You Were Stopped for a DUI Without Cause

 It is generally illegal for a police officer to stop a car and question its occupants unless there is probable cause.
 Officers who stop a vehicle on suspicion of criminal activity without a predetermined sobriety checkpoint need probable cause.
+There must be a suspicion that you broke the law, especially traffic law, for a law enforcement officer to pull you over.
 An illegal stop is one that does not have any justification and can result in a DUI dismissal.

 An attorney experienced with DUI laws in Los Angeles may succeed in challenging the legitimacy of the stop and throw out everything that transpired after the stop because it was based on a pretense.
 If the stop is found to be unlawful, evidence like blood alcohol content or sobriety test results may be quashed.

 Misconduct by the police can result in your DUI charges being reduced or dismissed altogether.
 This includes but is not limited to, excessive force, failure to read your constitutional rights upon arrest, and improper treatment of evidence.

 When you are arrested for driving under the influence or other offenses, you will be granted a preliminary hearing before a judge formally facing the charges.
 It is possible that this hearing will occur the next day, or it may not occur for several weeks.